 GL offers enhanced MAPS™ SIP emulator with Instant Messaging (IM) delivery capability conforming with RFC 4975/4976 - Message Session Relay Protocol (MSRP) protocol.

-Unlike regular SMSs, IM requires a series of messages exchanged between two or more parties treated as a single conversational message session.
-Once a TCP connection is established between the two end points, “session-mode” instant messages using Message Session Relay Protocol (MSRP) are treated similar to audio or video media sessions.
+Unlike regular SMSs, IM requires a series of messages exchanged between two or more parties to be treated as a single conversational message session.
+Once a TCP connection is established between the two end points, “session-mode” instant messages using MSRP are treated similar to audio or video media sessions.
 Thus multiple sessions to different end-points are established over a single TCP connection.

-MAPS™ SIP (requires PKS120, PKS102/PKS109 licenses) software supports simulation of SIP/RTP sessions as well as instant messaging sessions over SIP using MSRP protocol.
+MAPS™ SIP (requires PKS120, PKS102/PKS109 and PKS112 licenses) software supports simulation of SIP/RTP sessions as well as instant messaging sessions over SIP using MSRP protocol.
 The supported call types can be IM Only Calls, Audio and IM Calls, and Video and IM Calls between multiple UAs.
-The software is capable of simulating high-volume SIP sessions for load testing, and reporting thresholds.
+The software is capable of simulating high-volume SIP sessions for load testing and reporting thresholds.

 Given below is a typical IM simulation between SIP/MSRP endpoints.